AntonFlorey/PolyZamboni/readme.md

-# PolyZamboni - The ultimate papercraft Blender addon :)
+# PolyZamboni - The ultimate papercraft addon for Blender

 Some cool text describing this addon...